rohit1901/lumina/README.md

 - Change Python backend logic: test in `python/mactheme/core.py` and CLI in `python/mactheme/cli.py`
 - Change Electron UI/logic: alter files in `electron/src/` and `electron/renderer/`
-- Test backend in isolation with `poetry run python -m unittest discover`
+- Test backend in isolation with `pytest`
 - Test frontend and integration with `npm test` (Jest)
-- Build binary for Electron release with `poetry run pyinstaller ...` and bundle for Mac DMG with `npm run package:mac`
+- Build binary for Electron release with `./build.sh` and bundle for Mac DMG with `./package.sh --mac-only`

 ---